Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Age

-Decide how old your character is or roll 2d20+15 or roll two d8, one representing the tens digit, the other the single digit and add 6.
+Decide how old your character is or roll a d4 representing the tens digit, a d10 for the single digit and add 7.

 #### Organization